KalvinVar/Final/README.md

 (annoyance) Disable login screen for ease of coding

 (important)Get a lot PM related question and answers
+ - remove the old API (or maybe find a API that has PM questions and answers)
  - Turn it into Json try to aim for 12 question for each category
  - create categories try to aim for 4 categories
  - 48 question in total